 PokerStars has long been the world’s biggest online poker brand.
 PokerStars boasts more cash and tournament players than any other site.
 And during the poker boom of the 2000s, PokerStars had the largest share of US online players too.

-Since US states passed their own online gaming laws, PokerStars has been eyeing a return to America.
-PokerStars now offers online poker in regulated US states like New Jersey.
+Since US states passed their own online gaming laws, PokerStars had been eyeing a return to America.
+PokerStars now offers online poker in regulated US states like New Jersey and Pennsylvania.
 PokerStars is still waiting to acquire a Nevada gaming license, however.

-Under the deal with LTBB Odawa Gaming Authority, PokerStars will run an online poker site that will be available to Michigan residents and visitors.
-The Stars Group will also provide software for newly regulated online sports betting and casino platforms.
+Under the deal with LTBB Odawa Gaming Authority, PokerStars runs its online poker site that is available to Michigan residents and visitors.
+The Stars Group also provides software for newly regulated online sports betting and casino platforms.

 The LTBB Odawa Gaming Authority currently oversees three tribal casinos in Michigan, including Odawa Casino in Mackinaw City and Odawa Casino in Petoskey.
 The Petoskey casino has its own cardroom.